wcolding/Pokemon-Bingo-Board-Generator/README.md

 ### 5. Gen III All Evolved
 All Pokemon from the Gen III are eligible in the final (or only) forms.
 Baby Pokemon introduced are represented in their Gen II final forms.

+### 6. Liquid Crystal
+All Pokemon available in the Liquid Crystal romhack.